kumarsunny-nitian/fashion-rec-ai/README.md

-# 👕 StyleSense — Fashion Recommendation System
+# 👗 StyleMatch — Deep Learning-Powered Fashion Recommendation System

-StyleSense is a deep learning-based fashion recommendation system that recommends visually similar fashion items based on an uploaded image.
+StyleSense is a deep learning-based fashion recommendation system that suggests visually similar fashion items based on an uploaded image.

 The system uses a pretrained **ResNet50** model to extract meaningful visual features from fashion images and **Cosine Similarity** to identify the most similar items from the dataset.